 Student teacher candidates must have obtained a satisfactory level of proficiency in a number of teaching skill areas prior to their student teaching placement.
 This course is designed to provide students with feedback on the Department of Education professional competencies.
 This assessment provides insight into the professional readiness of each student teacher candidate.
-The student teaching candidate must present Praxis I test scores no lower than the state mandated cut-off scores, a Graduation Audit Report and a Program Review of Studies for Graduation before being placed in student teaching.
+The student teaching candidate must present Praxis I test scores no lower than the state mandated cut-off scores, a Graduation Audit Report and a Program Review of Studies for Graduation, and submit official fingerprints and a FBI background check to the Student Teacher Placement Director before being placed in student teaching.
 0 semester credits